helium/HIP/0XXX-verification-mapping.md

 An alternative to the proposed approach could be to use the physical, specialized devices for verification mapping, akin to Spot that was initially contemplated.
 Downside of “spot approach” is scalability and cost.

 Another alternative is to completely do away with user equipment (UE) based verification mapping and double down on more robust methods of trust location identification using the hotspot itself.
 I.e. various probabilistic filtering and averaging of skyhook and GPS data.
-These methods are inherently unverifiable, as it is simply passive reporting of the observed RF environment.
+These methods are inherently unverifiable, as they rely on passive reporting of the observed RF environment.

-  ## Unresolved Question
+  ## Unresolved Questions

 Most critical open question is what happens in the event of a confirmed negative correlation between the hotspot asserted location and a location reported to by the verification mapper.
 I.e. if the verification mapper has connected to a hotspot and reported that its location is different from the asserted location?